rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 Because macros invocations and definitions can be nested, the syntax context of a node must be a hierarchy.
-For example, if we expand a macro and there is another macro invocation or definition in the generated output, then the syntax context should reflex the nesting.
+For example, if we expand a macro and there is another macro invocation or definition in the generated output, then the syntax context should reflect the nesting.

 However, it turns out that there are actually a few types of context we may want to track for different purposes.
 Thus, there are not just one but _three_